 Kameron Ransom, RB, Fairfield (TX): A jack-of-all-trades type, the 5-9 and 185-pound junior did a little bit of everything.
 Most of it well during the workout.

-Jayce Gardner, RB, Moore (TX): The 5-10 and 200-pound junior showed somewhat surprising athleticism for his size.
+Jayce Gardner, RB, Moore (OK): The 5-10 and 200-pound sophomore showed somewhat surprising athleticism for his size.
 His future is bright, as a result.

 Wes Bagley, WR, Magnolia West (TX): A big target, particularly down in the red zone, the 6-6 and 200-pound junior has talked with Kansas State.